karmaniverous/blog/_posts/2022-09-17-how-to-run-an-event-that-doesnt-suck.md

 {% include video id="oK-ZGNGCRUY" provider="youtube" %}

 With slight variations in wording, I told that EXACT SAME STORY every single week for nearly TWO YEARS!
-It was our legend.
+It was our Legend.
 It was why we spent our Thursday nights together on a Zoom call instead of doing damned near anything else.

 I had attendees who heard me tell that story 40+ times and not ONE of them ever suggested maybe I skip it this time.